25 Feb 2013

 - Published Date

-The following stories are an ongoing collection of articles into the possibility of public corruption within the State of Alabama.
+The following stories are part of an ongoing collection of articles researching the possibility of public corruption within the State of Alabama.

-Public corruption is a fatal infection on the whole of society, it endangers not only our government but our entire way of life.
+Public corruption is a fatal infection which affects our entire society.
+It not only endangers our government, but our entire American way of life.

-Those who use the power entrusted to them by the people to enrich themselves and their confederates are the worse kind of criminals.
+Those who use the power entrusted to them by the people to enrich themselves and their confederates are the worst kind of criminals.
 They steal from our schools, our neighborhoods, our public projects and our pockets.
-Worse of all they betray the sacred trust that good government is founded upon.
+Worst of all, they betray the sacred trust that good government is founded upon.

 “Woe to you Scribes and Pharisees, pretenders, who are like white tombs, which from the outside appear lovely, but from within are full of the bones of the dead and all corruption!”

-We promise to follow the trail of public corruption wherever it leads, no party, friend or foe will deter our efforts.
+We promise to follow the trail of public corruption wherever it leads, no party, friend nor foe will deter our efforts.

 It is incumbent on the free press to find and chronicle all available information on public corruption.